Kent State's Response to Copyright Infringement

 Safe Harbor

 Safe Harbor is located in Section 512 of the Digital Millennium Copyright Act (DMCA).
 It exempts Kent State University from being sued due to claims of copyright infringement resulting from users on its network.
 Safe harbor provisions were made to shelter Internet Service Providers (ISP's) from the infringing activities of their customers.
 Currently, the university qualifies for the safe harbor exemption.
-This means that the student/employee is the one liable for monetary damages if they are found to be the infringing individual.
-The university does not at this time give up the name of the individual who is infringing.
-In order to maintain Safe Harbor, Security and Access Management notifies the infringing user and requests that the infringement stop.
-Kent State University is actually trying to protect the students and employees from being sued.
+This means that the student, employee, or faculty member is the one liable for monetary damages if they are found to be the infringing individual.
+The university does not at this time give up the name of the individual who is infringing unless legal action is taken by the complainant.
+In order to maintain Safe Harbor, the DMCA Compliance Team notifies the infringing user of the infringement notice and restricts their account and/or device's network access.
 If subpoenaed, the university will turn over the name of the infringing user at that time.

-Network Monitoring for students who are file sharing
+Network Monitoring for Users Who are File Sharing

 Kent State is not a policing organization.
-The university does not actively monitor computing behavior.
+The university does not actively monitor computing behavior in search of copyright infringements.

 Organizations such as the Recording Industry Association of America (RIAA), the Motion Picture Association of America (MPAA), the Business Software Alliance (BSA), Entertainment Software Association (ESA), and others monitor file sharing systems on the Internet.
 When they discover an instance of illegal file sharing that is originating from within Kent State's network, they will send an official notice to the university.